yukara-ikemiya/friendly-stable-audio-tools/README.md

 - https://github.com/Stability-AI/stable-audio-tools

 This repository contains the following additional features:
-- Refactored codes of `stable-audio-tools` to improve the readability and usability.
+- 🔥 Refactored codes of `stable-audio-tools` for improved readability and usability.
-- Some useful scripts for evaluating and playing with your own trained models.
+- 🔥 Some useful scripts for evaluating and playing with your own trained models.
-- Instruction on how to train models such as `Stable Audio 2.0`.
+- 🔥 Instruction on how to train models such as `Stable Audio 2.0`.

 and does NOT contain:
 - Any pretrained checkpoints